 The Cardboard does not have any form-fitting material around the area your face contacts, so it does let in a decent amount of ambient light — enough where it could be distracting.
 The resolution and sharpness of the image are dependent on the phone used, but we found that it was quite good when using a Google Pixel XL phone.
 The overall image quality is quite good, though the field of view is a little on the narrow side, about 90°.

 Next up in our testing process is our Comfort metric, comprising 20% of the overall score as well.
 We evaluated the level of ventilation present, whether or not you could wear glasses when using the headset, and how comfortable it is to wear the headset for a long period of time.
-The Cardboard didn't do amazingly well in this metric, meriting a 4 out of 10 for its performance.
-The chart below shows how this compares to the rest of the models in the group.
+The Cardboard didn't do amazingly well in this metric, meriting a 4 out of 10 for its performance, comparing somewhat unfavorably with the rest of the headsets in the group.

 The Cardboard isn't terribly comfortable to wear, as you have to hold it against your face and the edges of the cardboard will press into the sides of your face in an uncomfortable manner.